Adding Sales Tax to Ticket Sales

 The sales tax computation will depend on your setup based on these scenarios:

-Scenario 1: Absorb Fees and Pass Sales Tax to the Ticket Buyer
+Scenario 1: Absorb Ticket Fees and Pass Sales Tax to the Ticket Buyer

 Formula